austin-lai/TryHackMe-WriteUp/TryhackMe(THM)-Develpy/README.md

 First 2 lines show the header and instruction.

-Then 3rd line require an input of integer which the nmap does not pass properly hence prompt error.
+Then 3rd line require an input of integer which nmap does not pass properly hence prompt error.

 So, in our connect script, we send a proper integer (1) message on the python input.

 Notice we are using byte as python 3 take input as byte.

-In the input we also send '\n', as newline, since we want to python server know the input is end.
+In the input we also send '\n', as newline, since we want python server to know the input is end.

-Last, we added to received data, this allow us to check if any response given by python server.
-You have trial and error to get how many response it has.
+Last, we added to receive data, this allow us to check if any response given by python server.
+You have to trial and error to get how many response it has.

 However, based on the response, it seem like a ping message, the input we send consider as how many packet we want to send.